sje30/schol2018/innovations.md

 date have signed.
 See also the Leiden Manifesto for Research Metrics which is similar but different (http://www.leidenmanifesto.org/).

 **Published Peer Review Reports**.
 Many journals now already or have pledged to provide greater transparency about the quality of peer review they provide by publishing the content of the reviewer reports alongside published articles.
-Notably two large open access publishers PLOS and MDPI are amongst those that are pledging to provide greater transparency http://asapbio.org/letter
+Notably two large open access publishers PLOS and MDPI are amongst those that are pledging to provide greater transparency from 2019 http://asapbio.org/letter Crossref can now register DOIs for peer review reports as a distinct content type, and formally link these to the DOIs of the articles they review (cite: https://www.crossref.org/news/2018-06-05-introducing-metadata-for-peer-review/ ).
+PubPeer <https://pubpeer.com/> allows reviewers to 'claim' metadata records on their profile for peer reviews and editorial work they have done.

 **Post publication peer review**.
 Journal that immediately publish a paper upon submission; reviews are then sought for the preprint and